 All auction prices listed are for general reader interest only, and are shown in this order: $ (USD)/ £ (GBP).
 All prices listed are Hammer Price (the winning bid amount) unless noted as Premium, indicating that the figure quoted includes the Buyer’s Premium of an additional percentage charged by the auction house, as well as taxes.

-As of 1940, there were forty oil paintings by James Tissot in public art collections worldwide: sixteen in the U.K., fifteen in France, three in the U.S., one in Canada, one in India, two in New Zealand, and two in Australia.
-Interest in James Tissot’s work continued into the years during and after World War II, and museums in the U.K., Ireland, and the U.S. acquired four more of his canvases in this decade.
+As of 1940, there were forty-three oil paintings by James Tissot in public art collections worldwide: sixteen in the U.K., eighteen in France, three in the U.S., one in Canada, one in India, two in New Zealand, and two in Australia.
+Interest in James Tissot’s work continued into the years during and after World War II, and museums in England, Ireland, and the U.S. acquired four more of his canvases in this decade.

 Exhibited at the Grosvenor Gallery from May to June 1877 as Portsmouth Dockyard, the scene depicts an officer wearing the uniform of the 42nd Royal Highland regiment, known as the “Black Watch.”
 The picture was well-received, which was Tissot’s intention after the harsh criticism of The Thames the previous year at the Royal Academy exhibition in 1876.
 Reviewers objected to that painting for what they considered the depiction of a thoroughly unBritish subject – prostitution.
 The two women in The Thames were perceived as “undeniably Parisian ladies,” and the picture itself, “More French, shall we say, than English?”
 But the Times art critic described the subsequent version, Portsmouth Dockyard, as a painting in which “a happy Highland sergeant finds himself to his huge content afloat in company with two sprightly ladies.”